Improved Algorithms for Distributed Entropy Monitoring: Shannon Entropy

-\begin{proof} Let $I$ be the candidate frequent element, that is, if there exists a $z \in [n]$ such that $p_z \ge 0.6$, then $I = z$; otherwise $I$ can be an arbitrary element.
-Let $t(I)$ be the time step of the most recent update of $I$.
-At any time step, let $A^0$ be the substream consisting of all items received on or before $t(I)$, $ct = \abs{A^0}$, and let $A^1$ be the rest of the joint stream $A$.
-Let $m_I^0$ and $m_{-I}^0$ be the frequency of element $I$ in $A^0$ and the sum of frequencies of elements other than $I$ in $A^0$, respectively.
-Similarly, let $m_I^1$ and $m_{-I}^1$ be defined in $A^1$.
+\begin{proof} Let $z\ (p_z \ge 0.6)$ be the candidate frequent element if exists.
+Let $t(z)$ be the time step of the most recent update of $z$.
+At any time step, let $A^0$ be the substream consisting of all items received on or before $t(z)$, $ct = \abs{A^0}$, and let $A^1$ be the rest of the joint stream $A$.
+Let $m_z^0$ and $m_{-z}^0$ be the frequency of element $z$ in $A^0$ and the sum of frequencies of elements other than $z$ in $A^0$, respectively.
+Similarly, let $m_z^1$ and $m_{-z}^1$ be defined for $A^1$.